Value of Old Furniture: Style, Wood, Maker, Construction, Surface and Condition

 When a free screener is enough

-Use the free screener when you need help identifying style, age clues, wood, condition issues, and whether comparable sales exist.
+Use the free screener when you need help identifying style, age clues, wood, condition issues, and whether market evidence exist.
 It is useful before moving, refinishing, donating, or selling inherited furniture.

 When to get a professional appraisal

-Use a professional appraisal for insurance, estate division, donation, resale of a significant piece, or furniture with maker, provenance, or authenticity questions.
+Use a professional appraisal for insurance, estate division, donation, resale of a significant piece, or furniture with maker, provenance, or originality questions.
 For format expectations, see the professional sample report.

 Photo checklist before you upload